Kaludii/File-QnA-AI-Assistant/README.md

 # File Q&A AI Assistant

 This is a Streamlit app that allows users to upload CSV or PDF files, or enter text and ask questions related to the content.
-The app uses OpenAI's ChatGPT model to assist users in answering their questions about the uploaded content.
+The app uses OpenAI's ChatGPT model to assist users in answering their questions about the uploaded content, which is streamed back in real time similar to the ChatGPT interface.

 # Web App
 Click [Here](https://huggingface.co/spaces/Kaludi/File-QnA-AI-Assistant_App "Here") To View This App Online!